redbluesquare/DevOps-Course-Workshop-Module-11-Security/part_2.md

 Next you'll need to grant API permission for the new application to access the first app registration you created.

 * Select **API permissions** => **Add a permission** => **My APIs** then click on your app and the role you created earlier (`WeatherApplicationRole`)
-* **Make sure you grant admin consent for the tenant on the API permissions page**.
+* **Make sure you confirm the change by granting admin consent.** To do this, just click the tick icon above the table on the API permissions page.
 As you created the tenant you should have admin permissions to do so.

 ### 2.2: Get a token to access the web API